 Typical applications include assembly and sub-assembly lines for closures, such as tailgates, doors, hoods, wheelhouses, roofs and structural components such as pillars, cross and front beams, reinforcements, and more.

-Using laser welding module standards developed by our Coldwater facility, we build powertrain laser welding lines to meet each customer’s particular requirements.
+Using laser welding module standards developed by our Lincoln Electric Automation facility, we build powertrain laser welding lines to meet each customer’s particular requirements.
 Our solutions include palletized transfer of components with RFID tracking through the assembly and welding process, laser ablation, robotic material handling, servo-controlled presses, laser welding and ultrasonic inspection of the weld.

 When it comes to lightweighting and joining of dissimilar or mixed materials, Lincoln Electric Automation is the industry leader for new joining technologies for aluminum, magnesium and high strength materials.
 We are experts in both rotary friction welding and refill friction stir spot welding as well as laser welding of powertrain components.